aceeric/ociregistry/docs/docs/observability.md

 As discussed above, the **observability** directory of the project has the items needed to access the metrics.
 The main entry point there is the [`start-containers`](https://github.com/aceeric/ociregistry/blob/main/observability/start-containers) Bash script.

 This script starts Prometheus, scraping on port 2112 on localhost and then starts Grafana, pulling from Prometheus on localhost:9090.
 At the present moment, the metrics are only available when running the _Ociregistry_ server locally.
-Primarily I use them for load testing.
+Primarily they support load testing.

 ## Dashboards